ulenarofmondarth/power-journal-preprocess/docs/fvtt_macros.rst

      return { result: 'No name', errors: ['No name provided']}
    }

-.. important:: Macros called from Power Journal *must* be synchronous.
+.. important:: Macros called from Power Journal Preprocess *must* be synchronous.

 All arguments are passed to the macro via the ``scope.args`` field, a ``string[]``.